angelleye/offers-for-woocommerce/README.txt

  * Email notifications for new offers, accepted offers, counter offers, and declined offers, adjustment through WooCommerce email settings.
  * Manage offers in your WordPress / WooCommerce control panel just like you do your orders!

+= Beta =

+Offers for WooCommerce is currently in a public Beta release mode.
+We have tested the basic functionality of the plugin in-house, but are seeking users to try it out and provide general feedback.

+We are actively working to resolve [issues for our 1.0 final release](https://github.com/angelleye/offers-for-woocommerce/milestones/1.0%20Final%20Release), and hope to have it released soon.

 = Get Involved =

 Developers can contribute to the source code on the [Offers for WooCommerce GitHub repository](https://github.com/angelleye/offers-for-woocommerce).

 == Installation ==